How to visit Pozas Azules de Atzala, Taxco Guerrero

-I really appreciated the genuine kindness and help of the two guides.
+I appreciated the genuine kindness and help of the two guides.

 We arrived up at the last 8th pool.
 It was amazing.
 You can see it in the pictures.
 Nobody was there and I asked the guide if he didn’t mind waiting for me while I would have a quick swim.
 I could not leave without enjoying the sweet waters.

-They say you need a guide to get there because the path can be hidden and for safety reason of course.
+They say you need a guide to get there because the path can be hidden and for safety reasons of course.

 During our way back I kept my swimsuit on and I jumped also in the other two pools, so refreshing and, since I was there, why not!